The Info-Metrics Annual Prize

 The Info-Metrics Institute is pleased to create research prizes, in memory of Professor Halbert L. White, Jr., one of the Institute's founding members, who passed away on March 31, 2012.

 The prizes will reward outstanding academic research by scholars.
-An award of $2000 will accompany each prize, along with an invitation to become an Institute Research Associate, with the benefits that being an Associate provides.Prize winners will be recognized at regular meetings (either conferences or workshops) held by the Institute.
+An award of up to $2000 will accompany each prize, along with an invitation to become an Institute Research Associate, with the benefits that being an Associate provides.Prize winners will be recognized at regular meetings (either conferences or workshops) held by the Institute.

 We seek nominations of researchers from any discipline who: